 Prof Siobhan Garrigan

-Loyola Chair of Catholic Theology/Head of School - Religions, Peace Studies and Theology.
+Loyola Chair of Catholic Theology/Head of School - Religion, Theology and Peace Studies.

 Theology at Trinity College Open Day Sat 10th Dec